50054-cdpa/notes/fp_scala_poly.md

 }
 ```

-For easy of reasoning, we also rewrite `mapML` into currying style.
+For ease of reasoning, we also rewrite `mapML` into currying style.

 Recall that we could make `mapML` function as a method of `MyList`